jmclawson/TopicKit/README.md

 ## Getting started
 Edit "import.csv" to get started.
 Each row indicates a new document.
 Add text URLs in the first column.
 The next two columns define line numbers as cutoff limits for a header and footer.
-The fourth column is reserved for the text title or some other unique identifier, but remaining columns are optional and unlimited.
+Remaining columns are optional and unlimited.

+Columns two and three can include either numbers (for line numbers) or text found on the first and last lines, respectively; when given a line of text, the script will automate the counting.
 If the third column is negative, LDAkit will count backwards from the end of the file.
-If it is empty, LDAkit will search the file for something indicating the end of a Project Gutenberg book; lacking that, it'll read the file to the end.
+If the third column is empty, it'll read the file to the end.

-Set the working directory and run LDAkit.R to download textfiles, divide them into chunks of 1,000 words each, extract user-defined text elements, and run mallet to model a user-defined set of topics on the corpus.
+Set the working directory and load LDAkit.R with source('LDAkit.r').
+To collect a corpus and prepare it, run ldak.make.ready().
+The script will download text or HTML files, divide them into chunks of 1,000 words each, and do its best to extract a given part of speech (default is common nouns).

+Optionally, to automate creation of stopwords, which will take a very long time, run ldak.make.stopwords().
+The script will search each downloaded file for names of persons and places and add these to files in an "entities" folder.
+This step is optional, but it only needs to be run once.

+To derive a topic model, run ldak.make.model().
+The script, only slightly modified from Neal Audenaert's work, will attempt to model the topics in all the texts and create word clouds.

+To analyze results, run ldak.make.analysis().
+The script will splice against each optional column in the original CSV to visualize averages for different kinds of texts.

+To plot comparative graphs of the distribution of topics, run ldak.make.distribution().
+The first argument should be the column name in the original CSV, and the second argument should indicate the value of that column to analyze.
+An optional third argument indicates what the comparison should baseline against.

 ## Modifying defaults
 By default, LDAkit will divide longer documents into chunks of 1000 words each before modelling the topics of a corpus, recombining the documents and their results at the end.
 (It does this to get something approaching parity of size among all the documents in a corpus so that one doesn't confuse the model.)
 To change the size of these chunks, redefine `ldak.chunksize` at the beginning of **LDAkit.R**.